Lido deck on the amplified Navigator of the Seas

 Where Is the Lido Deck?

+The lido deck may have several sections, including the main pools, sports deck, buffet, stage, running track, dance parties, live music, bars, and more.
 The layout of the lido deck varies by cruise line, but most have at least a pool and hot tub with an adjacent bar.

 If you forgot to bring a towel, there’s no need to worry.
 You can rent a towel for free from the nearby booth.
-Simply show the attendant your cruise card, and return the towel when you are finished.
+Simply show the attendant your cruise card and return the towel when you are finished.

 What Can I Do on the Lido Deck?